kayc0des/Umbrella/README.md

 - **basemodel.py:** Defines the base model, and other classes inherit from the base.

+- /templates:** Contains all html files and templates.

+- /static:** Contains all css and js codes, and a file storage directory for handling media files.

 - **Other Files:**
   - *persisting.py:* creates a database session.
   - *portfolio.js:* Handles portfolio-related functionalities.